A Strathclyde-Briton family from the Scottish/English Borderlands was the first to use the surname Reya. It is a name for a person known as a timid

 Early Notables of the Reya family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Reya Notables in all our PDF Extended History products and printed products wherever possible.
+James Rae (1671-1748), was a Scottish mechanic and historian...
+Another 70 words (5 lines of text) are included under the topic Early Reya Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Reya family to Ireland